Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new events, ideas, images and links.

 For those ready to leave winter behind, warm, valley temperatures quickly melt the snow opening up opportunities for spring and summer sports.
-Spend the day golfing on the greens, getting some hot laps on your downhill or cross-country bike or paddling Whistler’s many lakes.
+Spend the day golfing on the greens (typically opening at the end of April), getting some hot laps on your downhill or cross-country bike or paddling Whistler’s many lakes.
 Keep an eye on the WORCA website for local trail conditions, and remember the opening of the Whistler Mountain Bike Park is also in May.

 The real beauty of spring is that you don’t have to choose between winter and summer.
 As the ultimate dual sports season, you can do both in one day!

 After a long winter slumber, our favourite, furry locals wake up and rejoin us in the spring.
 Seeing a bear is on many people’s Whistler to-do list, but it’s important that it’s done safely for you and the bears.
 The best and safest way to see a bear is through a bear viewing tour (typically starting in May).

 Knowledgeable guides take you to the best places to spot a bear while teaching you interesting tidbits about them along the way.
 Learn more about what to expect on a tour in this blog post – Whistler Bear Viewing Safari Experience.